maomao0007/scheduling-system/README.md

 5. The server should now be running at `http://localhost:3000`.

 6. To stop the server:
-   - For Docker: Use `docker-compose down` in the terminal.
    - For local setup: Use `Ctrl + C` in the terminal.

 ## Login Credentials